Tangible Personal Property

 For smaller accounts, the Tenn.
 Code Ann. allows an alternate method for reporting personal property.
 In lieu of detailing acquisition costs on your reporting schedule, you may certify that the depreciated value of tangible personal property otherwise reportable is $1,000 or less.
 Our office will accept the certification, subject to audit, and fix the value, pursuant to schedule, to $1,000.

 The deadline for filing Tangible Personal Property Schedules is March 1st each year.
 Failure to timely file your tangible personal property schedule will generate a forced assessment.
 If filing late, your business will not receive the equalization rate.
-If you do not file your tangible personal property schedule, your account will be forced assessed using “like” businesses and penalized 25% for non-compliance as required in Tenn.
+If you do not file your tangible personal property schedule, your account will be forced assessed using “like” businesses for non-compliance as required in Tenn.
 Code Ann. §67-5-903.

 Tangible Personal Property Schedule (Due March 1 each year)